Load example mixed dataset

 1

-Expert knowledge can be included in bayasian models by using graphs in the form of a Directed Acyclic Graphs (DAG, Directed Acyclic Graphs).
-The DAG describes the relationships between variables.
-Lets create a custom DAG, and make inferences Inference.
+Expert knowledge can be incorporated into Bayesian models using Directed Acyclic Graphs.
+The DAG describes relationships between variables.
+Let’s create a custom DAG and make inferences (Inference).

-1. You have measured data and imported: Import data.
+1. You have measured data (imported as shown in Import DAG/BIF)

 edges = [('smoke', 'lung'),